zuntes/delicar/README.md

 ## TODO
 - Need to fix the problem with IMU
 - The rslidar points is different with the velodyne points that are use for many 3D SLAM methods; need to be convert correctly
+- Current FAST-LIO is not used so you can remove it.
+If you still want to use that package, remember to install livox-ros driver and source it.